 The project helps to connect these people in order share those skills — especially between generations, so that experience is not lost — by coordinating informal workshops led by residents.

 Since 2014, the Black Creek SNAP has been running a program in which single family homeowners in the neighbourhood donate their surplus vegetables and fruit from their impressive backyard vegetable gardens to local meal programs.

 Partnering with Black Creek Community Farm, the SNAP team coordinated the program, which was piloted in summer 2014.
 Produce is collected from the homes and then, weighed, documented, washed and stored at the Black Creek Community Farm before it is delivered it to local meal programs.

-In 2014 and 2015, 294 kilograms of hyper-locally grown food has been collected and re-distributed in the Black Creek SNAP neighbourhood.
+In 2016 and 2017, more than 800 pounds of hyper-locally grown food has been collected and re-distributed in the Black Creek SNAP neighbourhood.